Cakeyan/ContPhy_Public/README.md

 This repo contains the code related to the ICML 2024 paper [ContPhy: Continuum Physical Concept Learning and Reasoning from Videos](https://physical-reasoning-project.github.io/), including dataset construction of question generation, ContPRO and Baselines.

+**For more information about code in this repo, please directly email cakeyanxin@gmail.com.**

 If you need codebase for ContPhy dataset generation, please see [Code-VideoGen](https://github.com/zzcnewly/ContPhy-Gen/tree/main).

 > ### ContPhy: Continuum Physical Concept Learning and Reasoning from Videos